rapsacw/WebSerialLite_S9/README.md

+## Fork of WebSerialLite
+I've modified the webpage of WebSerialLite, you can use the original WebSerialLite library and copy my /src/indexpage.h to that library, or just use this forked library (if you use the original library then remember to check indexpage.h after each library update).

 # WebSerialLite

 WebSerial is a Serial Monitor for ESP8266 & ESP32 Microcontrollers that can be accessed remotely via a web browser.
 Webpage is stored in program memory of the microcontroller.